Child development services at The Children's Hospital at Westmead

 Phone: (02) 9845 2395

 Child Development Unit

-All enquiries regarding making referral to Child Development Unit can be discussed with the Intake Officer.
+Referral enquiries can be discussed with the Intake Officer.
+Please call 9845 2395.

-The Parramatta Early Childhood Assessment Team (PECAT) provides a Multidisciplinary, Diagnostic & Assessment service for children under six years of age who are not at school.
+The Parramatta Early Childhood Assessment Team (PECAT) provides a multidisciplinary, diagnostic and assessment service for children under six years of age who are not at school.
 Developmental, intellectual, functional and health assessments are conducted for children who have, or are suspected of having, a global developmental delay or intellectual disability.

-- Identify factors which may have an impact on a child's development and functioning
+- Identify factors that may have an impact on a child's development and functioning

 - Recognise and diagnose disorders such as autism